isomerpages/moe-ast-moehc/index.md

 image: /images/logo.svg
 permalink: /
 notification: Please note that our gallery will be closed on 03 NOV and will resume normal visiting hours on 07 NOV.
-Thank you.
+Thank you very much.
 sections:
   - hero:
       title: Welcome!